-This tip is everywhere and it has some weight into it.
-Home-brands are always cheaper and quality is good as compared with the price.
-I don’t see any difference in washing hands with the home-brand hand-wash and the branded one.
+This tip is everywhere, and it has some weight to it.
+Home brands are always cheaper, and the quality is good compared to the price.
+I don’t see any difference between washing hands with the home-brand hand wash and the branded one.
 So why not save the money and make your self richer instead of big brands.

 Cook from scratch

-Cooking from scratch is not only a good option for saving money but it is a great healthy option too.
+Cooking from scratch is a good option for saving money and a great healthy option.

 Create something new from your leftover foods.
-If you made a stir fry in your dinner you can make a sandwich in the breakfast.
+For example, if you made a stir fry for dinner, you could make a sandwich for breakfast.
 Or you can make a wrap with those stir-fries.

-Tip: Shop for groceries conservatively by keeping your list to the ingredients according to your present needs.
-And not buying anything which you may need in future.
+Tip: Shop for groceries conservatively by keeping your list of ingredients according to your present needs and not buying anything you may need in the future.

 How to save money each month on groceries

-Avoid any type of debt at this time.
+Avoid any debt at this time.
 Don’t use credit cards for shopping and anything else.
-You may not be able to repay the amount which can further exaggerate the problem.
+You may be unable to repay the amount, which can further exaggerate the problem.

-So the only tip for this one is, stay away from any debt.
+So the only tip for this is to stay away from any debt.
 Governments are doing a lot in providing financial support.
-Check with your country’s policies regarding this and you may be eligible for financial support.
+Check with your country’s policies regarding this, and you may be eligible for financial aid.